fsammart/BioInformatics/README.md

 ```
 Add the path /usr/local/emboss/bin to the /etc/paths file.

 Download the prosite.dat and prosite.doc files from ftp://ftp.expasy.org/databases/prosite
 and place them in the prosite folder.

+### Greedy Reversals

+We have included the reversal algorithm.